Tel: +44 (0)1223 890777

 ‘Understanding Triticale’ aims to provide further understanding of how triticale can and does perform in trials and on farm, when compared to wheat, and how it achieves its yield.

-AHDB candidate, harvest 2017.
-High yields, very short, stiff straw and excellent specific weight.
+Highest yielding variety on AHDB DL 2020/21 Very short, stiff straw and excellent specific weight.